Note: This article originally appeared as a post in The Montrose Birding Blog in June 2020.

-When the city closed Montrose Point to limit the spread of COVID-19 I had to find an alternate place to go birding.
-Graceland Cemetery is within walking distance of my home and that’s where I went for my local birding fix this spring.
+When the city of Chicago closed Montrose Point to limit the spread of COVID-19, I had to find an alternate place to go birding.
+Graceland Cemetery is within walking distance of my home and that’s where I went for my local birding fix in the spring of 2020.
 I birded Graceland once in the past, forgot about it, and never really considered going there again.
 The Chicago lakefront park closures changed that.

 Birds, Birding, and Other Critters